-The inspection of the infestation can identify the location of termites.
-The building should be completely inspected to locate termite infestation in places such as ceilings, behind wooden panellings, inside electrical wiring areas, conduits, switchboards, and other similar locations.
+Inspecting the infestation can identify the location of termites.
+The building should be completely inspected to locate termite infestation in places such as ceilings, behind wooden panels, inside electrical wiring areas, conduits, switchboards, and other similar locations.

 After the above two steps, the post-construction treatment goes as follows: